Cities

 [edit]Understand

-Ilocos Sur have a long history of revolts against Spanish rule, even before the creation of the province.
+Ilocos Sur have a long history of revolts against Spanish rule, and the southern (Abagatan) Ilocanos have been known to revolt against the Spaniards even before the creation of their own province.
 From 1762 to 1763, Diego Silang launched a rebellion against the Spanish, which ended with his assassination; his wife Gabriela continued the revolt until she was also killed in battle.
 Sporadic revolts continued when Ilocos Sur came to become its own province, as it was used as a source of cheap labor for the Spanish authorities in Abra and Cagayan Valley.

 Get in